 On 27 July 1778 he commanded this ship in Vice-Admiral Sir Hugh Palliser’s division at the Battle of Ushant, and he took the side of his divisional commander against the commander-in-chief, Admiral Hon.
 Augustus Keppel at his subsequent court-martial.
 His evidence was highly controversial with Hood admitting to the court that changes had been made to his logbook prior to his giving evidence, claiming it to have been initially ‘ill-written’.
 Although the court accepted his explanation many people did not, and the term ‘hooded’ came into the vocabulary to explain a false testimony.
 After the court martial Hood resigned his commission and returned to the command of the Katherine until his promotion to rear-admiral on the same day as his brother, 26 September 1780.

 Following the fall of the government in 1782 he made himself available for employment once more.
-He raised his flag aboard the Queen 90, Captain Patrick Sinclair, as part of the Channel fleet under Admiral Lord Howe, taking part in the April-August campaign, and later sat on the court-martial into the loss of the Royal George on 29 August.
-He was present at the relief of Gibraltar and the action off Cape Spartel on 8 October, by which time Captain William Domett had served a month as his flag-captain.
-After the ending of hostilities in the spring of the following year he lowered his flag, he took a leading role in preventing those ships waiting to be paid off from turning to mutiny in Portsmouth during March.
+He raised his flag aboard the Queen 90, Captain Frederick Lewis Maitland, as part of the Channel fleet under Admiral Lord Howe, taking part in the April-August campaign, and later sat on the court-martial into the loss of the Royal George on 29 August.
+He was present at the Relief of Gibraltar and the Battle of Cape Spartel on 8 October, by which time Captain William Domett had served a month as his flag-captain.
+After the ending of hostilities in the spring of 1782, and before he lowered his flag, he took a leading role in preventing those ships waiting to be paid off from turning to mutiny in Portsmouth during March.

 He became M.P. for Bridgwater in 1784, and upon vacating that seat in 1790 the M.P for Buckingham, sitting in the interest of the prime minister, William Pitt and speaking on naval matters only.
 On 24 September 1787 he was promoted vice-admiral, being a beneficiary of Lord Howe’s reforms at the Admiralty, and during the Dutch Armament he was due to replace Vice-Admiral William Hotham in command of the Downs squadron when that officer broke his arm in a post-chaise accident in late October, although in the event the fleet was decommissioned within a matter of days.
-On 7 May 1788 was nominated a K.B.
-He briefly flew his flag aboard the London 90, Captain William Domett, in the grand fleet during the Nookta Sound dispute of 1790.
+On 7 May 1788 he was nominated a K.B., and he briefly flew his flag aboard the London 90, Captain William Domett, in the grand fleet during the Spanish Armament of 1790.

 At the outset of the French Revolutionary War in 1793 he was appointed third-in-command of the Channel fleet with his flag in the Royal George 100, remaining with that ship and with his flag-captain William Domett for the next seven years.
-He participated in the Channel Fleet cruises of 19 July- 10 August and in the chase of Rear-Admiral Vanstabel’s force on 18 November, and was promoted to the rank of admiral on 12 April 1794.
+He participated in the unsuccessful Channel Fleet cruises of July- August and October – December, and was promoted to the rank of admiral on 12 April 1794.
 Two months later he commanded the rear squadron at the Battle of the Glorious First of June, his flagship being badly damaged during the action of 29 May and being in the thick of the battle on 1 June, suffering twenty men killed and seventy-two wounded.
 He was rewarded for his part in the victory by being created Baron Bridport of Cricket St. Thomas in the Irish peerage, and he also received the gold medal.
 However, at this time his gout was so discomforting that on 5 July he sought a temporary leave of absence in the hope that he would quickly recover and not feel bound to strike his flag.

-During the last months of 1794 and the early part of the following year the fleet generally remained at anchor off the Isle of Wight, where in the absence of Lord Howe he had to deal with the Culloden mutiny on 3 December.
+During the last months of 1794 and the early part of the following year the fleet generally remained at anchor off the Isle of Wight, where in the absence of Lord Howe he had to deal with the Culloden mutiny on 4 December.
 In 1795 he assumed temporary command of the fleet due to Admiral Lord Howe’s ill-health, and in the course of conveying an expedition to Quiberon Bay his fleet of fourteen heavy sail of the line came upon the French Brest fleet which two days previously, on 17 June, had chased off Vice-Admiral Hon.
 William Cornwallis.
-By daybreak on 23 June, in what would become known as the Battle of Groix, his van was up with the enemy stragglers, but despite their capture of three ships Bridport was unable to completely defeat the French, although many felt a battle was there to be won.
-Nevertheless the public celebrated a great victory, somewhat unaware of the weakness of the French fleet and the opportunity that had been lost.
-Historians came to consider his performance less than satisfactory, possibly because his battle was viewed with the benefit of hindsight following later emphatic victories by Jervis, Duncan and Nelson.
+By daybreak on 23 June, in what would become known as the Battle of Groix, his van was up with the enemy stragglers, but despite their capture of three ships Bridport was unable to completely defeat the French.
+Nevertheless, the public celebrated a great victory, somewhat unaware of the weakness of the French fleet and the opportunity that had been lost.
+Historians came to consider his performance less than satisfactory, possibly because his battle was viewed with the benefit of hindsight following later emphatic victories by Jervis, Duncan, and Nelson.

 On 15 March 1796 he became a vice-admiral of England and on 31 May Baron Bridport in the English peerage.
 He remained as acting commander-in-chief of the Channel fleet because of Howe’s ill-health until 1797 when the position was made permanent, even though he also wished to stand down on account of his own poor health.
 His captain of the fleet from 1797-99 was Rear-Admiral Charles Pole.